Top 7 Inositol Benefits

+Since inositol is naturally occurring, it can be found in certain food we eat.
 Inositol is present in fruits, beans, grains, and nuts, specifically corn, cantaloupe, citrus, sesame seeds, and wheat bran.
-Fresh vegetables and fruits contain more myo-inositol than frozen, canned, or salt-free products.
+Fresh vegetables and fruits contain more Myo-inositol than frozen, canned, or salt-free products.

 Risks of inositol supplementation

-All studies mentioned found little to no negative side effects from taking inositol supplements, and there are no known negative interactions with other supplements or medications.
+When it comes to any type of supplement, it’s important to make notes of some possible risks.
+All studies mentioned found little to no negative side effects of inositol and there are no known negative interactions with other supplements or medications.
 Like most medications, there is a risk of an upset stomach.
 While inositol supplementation shows many benefits, it shouldn’t be used as a replacement for any current medications without talking to your doctor first.

 - Inositol is a naturally occurring substance that may be useful for treating a wide range of conditions and symptoms, including PCOS, irregular menstrual cycles, gestational diabetes, and more.